 TREC DC offers a one year postdoctoral fellowship with flexible start dates.
 This would be an ideal placement for a current intern who is looking to receive trauma-focused training and experience in evidence-based psychotherapies within a cultural humility/social justice framework.
 This placement includes working in a private practice setting that offers supervision hours to be license-eligible after one year in DC, didactic trainings, weekly consultation, flexible hours, and opportunities for telehealth/telework.

 Strong applicants will have established interest in and experience working with individuals who have experienced trauma, including experience with evidence-based psychotherapies for PTSD and related trauma sequelae.
 Please email CV, cover letter, and two letters of reference to apply.

-Please check back in Fall 2023 for information about application dates for the '24-'25 training year.
+Please check back in Winter 2024 for details to apply for the next training year.

 We work to provide sufficient supervision hours to be eligible for licensure in DC within one year (with an approximate caseload of 15 client hours per week).
 Supervision includes a mix of individual and group supervision.

 We provide client referrals to build a solid caseload with a variety of presenting issues, backgrounds, and preferred approaches to give you a wide base of training and experiences.

 We provide guidance to assist with the licensure process in DC, MD, VA, and/or other jurisdictions.
 We also help fellows take next steps toward their future career which may include things such as assisting with creation of a website, application/interview preparation, or networking with other professionals/organizations.

 We provide training and supervision in evidence-based psychotherapies for PTSD and associated sequelae, including CPT, PE, EMDR, ACT and CBT-i.
 We have weekly group case consultation with TREC DC psychologists and trainees.